-Pend Oreille Country is located in North Eastern Washington, on the boarder of Northern Idaho and Canada, with Newport, Washington being the County seat.
+Pend Oreille Country is located in Northeastern Washington, on the border of Northern Idaho and Canada, with Newport, Washington being the County seat.
 We are just miles from major cities such as Spokane, Washington and Coeur d’Alene, Idaho.
 We offer rural living, fantastic recreational opportunities, and beautiful scenery!
 In short, Pend Oreille County is a great place to live, work, and play.

 Salary Range: $3,180.31 – $3,997.84

 Hiring Salary: $ 3,180.31 – $3,576.83 per month DOE

 Eligibility for medical insurance, dental and vision coverage, WA State PERS retirement plan options, subject to plan terms.
 Eligibility for County paid benefits such as life insurance, long-term disability, subject to applicable waiting periods.
 11 Company-paid holidays.
 2 Floating holidays each year, vacation, and sick leave accrued from first day of employment, 6% step increase every 2 years.
 Paid twice per month on the 10th and the 25th of each month.